 How to submit your pitch

 If this is your first time submitting a pitch to Mongabay, please be prepared to share your resume/portfolio along with three samples of your work.
 The story pitch should be up to 500 words in length and include a suggested title for the project.
 Strong pitches will clearly explain the specific subject you would like to write about in detail, your approach to covering it, and highlight a few potential sources.
-Pitches for video-led stories should also include a shot list and a list of expected interviews.
+If you are proposing a story that is led by video, please indicate that and include a short description of your video idea.
+Pitches for video-led stories should also include an expected shot list and interviews.